Health-Education-England/tis-trainee-ui/README.md

 #### Preprod Deployment

-When deploying to preprod the `ENV` environment variable should be set to `preprod`, allowing the correct dotenv file to be loaded.
+When deploying to preprod the `ENV` environment variable should be set to `preprod`, allowing the correct dotenv file to be loaded